The Tonganoxie Nine-Patch. Tonga what?

 The blocks he gave me had 5 distinct patterns.
 I didn’t know the names of any of them immediately.
 I assured him I would do a little research and let him know what I found.
 By now, I was curious too.

 I decided to start with just one of the blocks.
 The one I chose had four small nine-patch units connected with sashing.
 You can see the nine-patch units in the photo below.
 Each ‘patch’ in the nine-patch measures about 1.5 inches.

-The sashing in between the nine-patch blocks is about 2 inches wide.
-These blocks are hand sewn and the fabric is most likely from old dresses or shirts.
-Not all of it is cotton.
+The sashing in between the nine-patch units is about 2 inches wide.
+The blocks are hand- sewn and the fabric is most likely from old dresses or shirts.
+I don’t think all of it is cotton.

-In an effort to discover the name of the block, I searched Barbara Brackman’s The Encyclopedia of Pieced Quilt Patterns and found the drawing below.
-The block pictured below is the Tonganoxie Nine-Patch.
-Brackman attributes it to Carrie Hall.
-While the fabric placement in the block I have does not exactly match the fabric placement for the Tonganoxie Nine-Patch, it is close.
+The fabric placement in the block I have is the more traditional nine-patch layout.
+While it does not exactly match the fabric placement in the image from Brackman’s book, it is close.
 Maybe the quilter did not have enough fabric to follow the exact placement or maybe she liked the concept, but wanted something a bit different.

 Carrie Hall and Tonganoxie

 When you read more about Carrie Hall, you’ll discover that she was a seamstress turned quilter who lectured about quilt history.
 Her lectures took her to several towns near her hometown of Leavenworth, Kansas.
 According to The Mirror, the block was named in honor of the Ladies Association of the Congregational Church in Tonganoxie, Kansas.
 Learn more about Tonganoxie (see #10) here.